powerhouse-inc/analytics-engine/README.md

 Similiarly to other modules, `pnpm dev` starts a file watcher.

-Since the `pg/` package needs a database, a we include a [`docker-compose.test.yml`](./pg/docker-compose.test.yml) Compose file.
+Since the `pg/` package needs a database, we include a [`docker-compose.test.yml`](./pg/docker-compose.test.yml) Compose file.
 This allows for quick iteration without needing to install Postgres locally.

 This can be used to start Postgres quickly for tests: